 SBS: How long have you been part of the SBS Debate and Public Speaking Society?

-Claire: I got my start in debate when PB (Dr. Paul Bassett) came to judge a debate on the topic, “When is violence ever justified?” pertaining to the John Brown Slave Rebellions in Karen Suchenski’s grade 8 humanities class.
-After the debate, PB beckoned me over and said that he wanted me to join the debate society.
+Claire: I got my start in debate when a judge asked, “When is violence ever justified?” pertaining to the John Brown Slave Rebellions in Karen Suchenski’s grade 8 humanities class.
+After the debate, he beckoned me over and said that he wanted me to join the debate society.
 That very next summer, I attended the SBS A Voice of Her Own debate camp, and have been a member of SBS debate ever since.

 SBS: How do you feel about Worlds coming up later this month?

 Claire: I’m so excited to return to meet old friends and new friends from across the globe!
 One of the best parts of this tournament is getting to know and bond with people who share a common passion, but have a unique and diverse perspective.
 It’s a lot of fun, and I’m sure Pittsburg will be a fabulous place to explore as well.

 Claire: Many brainstorm sessions and meetings with our devoted coaches, PB (Dr. Paul Bassett) and Cyndee Meese!
 They are, and always have been, instrumental in helping me prepare, and I feel I owe a lot of my success to their thoughtfulness, constructive feedback, and attention to details.
 I also am incredibly grateful for all the help that my mother (and SBS Humanities teacher), Karen Suchenski, has dedicated to help coach me, help me edit my speeches, and instill me with a sense of love, pride, and support!

 SBS: What are your thoughts on the fact that this is the first time SBS is sending not one, but two students to this competition?